 Restrictions in our production centre now stop access by non-essential visitors and suppliers.

-In the event that our production centre is significantly affected by COVID-19, we would invoke our incident/recovery protocols.
+If our production centre is significantly affected by COVID-19, we will invoke our incident/recovery protocols.
 This ensures that our business operations continue if our primary physical space is unavailable.

-Suppliers, couriers and visitors to our sites are being asked to follow our strict hygiene guidance and risk assessments.
+Suppliers, couriers and site visitors are asked to follow our strict hygiene guidance and risk assessments.

-Our IT infrastructure and web-based applications have resilience built in.
-Our system virtualisation and replication processes make sure services continue: should the primary resource not be available.
+Our IT infrastructure and web-based applications have resilience built-in.
+Our system virtualisation and replication processes ensure services continue: should the primary resource be unavailable.